AlistairDavidson/public-event-planner/README.md

     Detail view
         single-page, single act, editable, will show timeline etc later add bookings, applications from here

-tech specs - when creating booking, use Act tech specs only if none against booking, checkbox bio onto booking, same rules as tech specs

 search over existing answers for the likes of band type